eyadjs/truth-table-generator/README.md

          Bi-implication  biconditional, biimplies, double implies, <=>, <->

-#### The latter option allows the user to enter their propositional statement:
+#### The latter option allows the user to enter their logical statement:

         Enter your logical statement: